leezhiwei/WordGenerator-Tensorflow/README.md

 Any help and contributions by anyone is appreciated!

 # Features to work on!!
 1. Make it so that after running the text processing & training script, you don't have to edit the ui.py to accomodate the HDF5 file.
+(Done)